JEG2/canvas/README.md

 # Canvas

-A library for building simple GUI canvas to draw on.
+A library for building simple GUI canvases to draw on.

 ## Installation